 Although your cat needs certain amounts of each specific nutrient to be healthy, more is not always better.
 This is particularly true of vitamins and minerals, so the use of supplements is usually not necessary if you are feeding a balanced and complete diet.
 Supplements can be harmful to your cat, and they should never be given without a veterinarian’s approval.
 Cats should have access to clean, fresh water at all times.

 But when it comes to the litter that goes in the box – well, your cat might have a say in what you use.
 If you notice your cat exhibiting some reluctance in using the litter box, it may be because of the litter.
-Try another brand.
-It might take experimenting with a few brands before kitty is content, but then all will be well.
+Try another brand, it might take experimenting with a few brands before kitty is content, but then all will be well.

 As most cat owners know, cats are very clean animals.
 That is why it is important to keep a clean litter box.
 A cat’s sense of smell is 14 times stronger than ours, so a stinky litter box can cause your cat to look for an alternate location to do their business.

 Location is important.
 Litter boxes should be put in a quiet area of the house, away from noisy appliances and high traffic areas.
 Keep in mind that kitten and elderly cats can have a hard time climbing stairs, so if you are going to keep the litter box in the basement, make sure they can get to it easily.
 It is also important to keep it in an area where they don’t feel trapped by another cat using the box.
+Visit Choosing Your First Litter Box And How To Properly Maintain It article to learn some ideas about litter boxes.

 Of course, there’s a pretty decent chance that the cat will ultimately choose to sleep elsewhere – like in your bed with you.
 But still, it’s a good idea to have a kitty bed available for it.